Welcome

 Key Term: caution against first registration

-An entry made by someone claiming an interest in unregistered land, requiring the Land Registry to notify them if an application for first registration is made.
+An entry made by someone claiming an interest in unregistered land, requiring the Land Registry to notify them if an application for first registration is made, giving the cautioner a short window to object or establish their claim.

 Types of Notices and Their Implications